Header Yarn

 Art Club by Wild Roots Studio

-Who: Grades K-8th, run by Wild Roots with a staff advisor
+Who: Grades K-5th, 6th-8th grade helpers, run by Wild Roots

-In this afterschool club, children will explore their creativity and deepen their connection to nature through engaging arts & craft projects.
+Join our After-School Art Class on Mondays, where children will explore their creativity and deepen their connection to nature through engaging arts & craft projects.
 Each week, students will create unique art and crafts, that may include drawing, painting, working with fibers and clay, learning about local plants/ecosystems and crafting herbal concoctions.
 Our classes aim to strengthen children’s connection to the environment by using nature as both a subject and a medium for their artwork.
 By aligning our projects with the seasons and cycles of nature, children will gain a deeper appreciation for the environment.
+Middle School students are invited to apply for assistant teaching and classroom support roles—please contact Wild Roots for more information.

 Two students, wearing face masks, sit at a table and face each other during a game of chess.